-QCT 105 FACILITATOR TRAINING (2T, 3M) 3 credits FORMERLY: QCT 180

-This course is designed to teach participants how to use facilitation and communication techniques to obtain group consensus in the solution of a problem.
-Topics covered include differences between a team leader and facilitator, conflict management, identifying facilitation strategies, sending and receiving messages in a work environment, giving feedback in the work group, sharing information, and reaching consensus within the cross functional team structure.
+QCT 105 FACILITATOR TRAINING (2T, 3M) 3 credits FORMERLY: QCT 180 leader and facilitator, conflict management, identifying facilitation strategies, sending and receiving messages in a work environment, giving feedback in the work group, sharing information, and reaching consensus within the cross functional team structure.
 Upon completion of this applied course, the student should have a basic understanding of the skills needed to facilitate the interactive process of the Total Quality Leadership Team.